madMAx43v3r/chia-gigahorse/README.md

 ### Usage Windows

-Make sure to close any running Chia GUI first.
+Make sure to close any running Chia GUI first, otherwise you cannot start the Gigahorse version.

 To start the farmer double click `start_farmer.cmd` in `chia-gigahorse-farmer`, this will open a terminal where you can continue to issue commands.
 To only open a terminal without starting anything you can use `chia.cmd`.
 To stop everything you can use `stop_all.cmd`.

 The usage in general is the same as normal chia:
 ```
-.\chia.exe start farmer
+chia.exe start farmer (not: chia start farmer)
+chia.exe start harvester (not: chia start harvester)
-.\chia.exe farm summary
+chia farm summary
-.\chia.exe plotnft show
+chia plotnft show
-.\chia.exe show -s
+chia show -s
-.\chia.exe wallet show
+chia wallet show
-.\chia.exe stop all -d
+chia stop all -d
 ```

-You can even start the official Chia GUI after starting Gigahorse, however it needs to be the same version.
+You can start the official Chia GUI after starting Gigahorse, however it needs to be the same version.
 It will still complain about version mismatch but when the base version (like `1.6.2`) is the same then it works.

 When you close the GUI everything will be stopped, so you need to restart Gigahorse via `start_farmer.cmd` or `.\chia.exe start farmer` again if so desired.